Code-Institute-Submissions/davidb3rgqvist-project3/README.md

 WordStream: French Edition is an engaging language learning game designed to help you master essential French vocabulary effortlessly.
 Immerse yourself in the game, learn the top 1000 words, and watch your language skills flow with ease.

 ## Deployed page
-The deployed WordStream website can be accessed using the following URL: [WordStream Deployment](https://davidb3rgqvist.github.io/project2/)
+The deployed Apple Vision Pro Product Survey app can be accessed using the following URL: [Apple Vision Pro Product Survey](https://apple-vision-pro-survey-46239bd7970b.herokuapp.com/)

 ## Responsive Test
 For a quick overview of responsiveness, we utilized [Am I Responsive](https://ui.dev/amiresponsive).